DavidDufour/cc-example/README.md

 	.
 	Contents of last tweet

-Your program should output the results of this first feature to a text file named `ft1.txt` in a directory named `tweet_output`.
-In order for your submission to be checked, it needs to output the results of your first feature in order, according to the [ASCII Code](http://www.ascii-code.com), as shown in the above example.
+My program outputs the results of this first feature to a text file named `ft1.txt` in a directory named `tweet_output`.
+My submission outputs the results of my first feature in order, according to the [ASCII Code](http://www.ascii-code.com), as shown in the above example.
 For simplicity, treat all punctuation as part of the word itself, so 'business.' would be counted as a different word than 'business' without the period.

-Ideally, the second feature that updates the median as each tweet arrives would be connected to the Twitter streaming API and would add new tweets to the end of 'tweets.txt'.
-However, connecting to the this API requires more system specific "dev ops" work, which isn't the primary focus for data engineers.
-Instead, you should simply assume that each new line of the text file corresponds to a new tweet and design your program to handle a text file with a large number of tweets.
-Your program should output the results of this second feature to a text file named `ft2.txt` in the `tweet_output` directory.
+Assume that each new line of the text file corresponds to a new tweet and design your program to handle a text file with a large number of tweets.
+My program outputs the results of this second feature to a text file named `ft2.txt` in the `tweet_output` directory.

-In addition to the source code, the top-most directory of your repo must include the `tweet_input` and `tweet_output` directories, and a shell script named `run.sh` that compiles and runs the program(s) that implement these features.
-If your solution requires additional libraries, environments, or dependencies, you must specify these in your README documentation.
-See the figure below for the required structure of the top-most directory in your repo, or simply clone this repo.
+## Libraries

+My code requires boost_1_58_0 to run